Health in Laos: Life expectancy

+Infant and neonatal mortality

-Children's deaths are primarily due to communicable diseases, with malaria, acute respiratory infections, and diarrhea the main causes of mortality as well as morbidity.
-Vaccination against childhood diseases was expanding, but in 1989 Vientiane's municipal authorities still were unable to vaccinate more than 50 percent of targeted children.
-Other provinces have much lower rates of immunization.
-Malaria is widespread among both adults and children, with the parasite Plasmodium falciparum involved in 80 to 90 percent of the cases.
+Children's deaths are primarily due to communicable diseases: malaria, acute respiratory infections, and diarrhea are the main causes of mortality and morbidity.
+Vaccination against childhood diseases was expanding, while in 1989 Vientiane's municipal authorities were unable to vaccinate more than 50% of targeted children.
+Other provinces have lower rates of immunization.
+Malaria exists among adults and children, with the parasite Plasmodium falciparum involved in 80 to 90% of the cases.

-Health status
+In 1988, the Ministry of Public Health estimated the infant mortality rate (IMR) at 109 per 1,000 and the under-5 mortality rate at 180 per 1,000.
+The United Nations Children's Fund (UNICEF—see Glossary) believed these figures underestimated the true mortality rate and still represented decreases from rates in 1960.
+Whereas the infant mortality rate for Vientiane was about 50 per 1,000, in some rural areas it was estimated to be as high as 350 per 1,000 live births; that is, 35% of all children died before the age of 1.
+2017 estimates place the Laotian IMR at 39 per 1000 live births (down from 191 per 1000 in the 1978-1987 period) and its neonatal mortality rate (NMR) at 18 (down from 117 in the 1978-1987 period).
+Women may restrict their diets postpartum in accordance with traditional practices, sometimes leading to nutrient deficiencies in mothers and children.
+Certain studies suggest that the thiaminases in herbal tea and fish paste, fixtures of postpartum diets, may contribute to thiamine deficiencies in infants, which is associated with sudden infant death syndrome.

+Conditions and issues

 Malaria

-In the first malaria eradication program between 1956 and 1960, DDT was sprayed over much of the country.
-Since 1975 the government has steadily increased its activities to eliminate malaria.
+In the first malaria eradication program between 1956 and 1960, DDT was sprayed over most of the country.
+Since 1975 the government has increased its activities to eliminate malaria.
 The Ministry of Public Health operates provincial stations to monitor and combat malaria through diagnosis and treatment.
 Prevention measures involve chemical prophylaxis to high-risk groups, elimination of mosquito breeding sites, and promotion of individual protection.
-The campaign has had some success: the ministry reported a decline in the infected population from 26 percent to 15 percent between 1975 and 1990.
+The campaign has had some success: the ministry reported a decline in the infected population from 26% to 15% between 1975 and 1990.

+In 1999, aiming to curtail malaria mortality and morbidity, the World Health Organization began the Mekong Malaria Program.
+The program was intended primarily to address the disproportionate incidence and effects of malaria in the Greater Mekong Subregion (GMS), which includes Laos and several other countries bordering the Mekong River basin.